-In 2007, we reported our first oscillation results (see the reference below), which saw no evidence for the LSND effect.
+Before DarkSide, I worked on the MiniBooNE, a medium-baseline neutrino experiment at Fermilab.
+The Princeton group led the design and construction of this detector in 2001.
+You can see how the construction proceeded here.
+In 2007, we reported our first oscillation results, which saw no evidence for the oscillations reported by LSND.
 The published analysis was the one developed by the Princeton group.
 In this analysis, there was an excess of electron-like events at low energies for which there is still no convincing explanation.
-The experiment continued running (without our active involvement) until September 2014.
+The experiment continued running (without our active involvement) until 2019.

 · "First results from the DarkSide-50 dark matter experiment at Laboratori Nazionali del Gran Sasso", P. Agnes et al., Phys.
 Lett.
 B 743, 456 (2015). arXiv:1410.0653.

-· "A Search for Electron Neutrino Appearance at the m2~1 eV2 Scale", A. A. Aguilar-Arevalo et al., arXiv:0704.1500 [hep-ex], Phys.
+· "A Search for Electron Neutrino Appearance at the Delta m2~1 eV2 Scale", A. A. Aguilar-Arevalo et al., Phys.
 Rev. Lett.
-98, 231801 (2007).
+98, 231801 (2007). arXiv:0704.1500 [hep-ex].